llvm-hs/llvm-hs-pretty/README.md

 to pretty print a sufficiently large subset of the LLVM AST from pure Haskell without having to go through the C++ API.

-> **Note**: It is possible to construct llvm-hs-pure ASTs that are invalid ASTs
+> **Note**: It is possible to construct well-typed Haskell ASTs that are
-> and as such there is no meaningful way to print them.
-Always run the LLVM
+> nevertheless considered invalid by LLVM, and as such there is no meaningful way
-> verifier on your AST to test it is sound.
-If you encounter incomplete pattern
+> to print them.
+Always run the LLVM verifier on your AST to test it is sound.
+If
-> matches using this library you likely have constructed invalid IR.
+> you encounter incomplete pattern matches using this library you likely have
+> constructed invalid IR.

 Usage
 -----